 Switzerland has hosted four of the six largest ICOs to date.
 These include a record-breaking "token gathering" by Tezos, which in July raised the equivalent of $230 million-$240 million in bitcoin and ether.
 Bancor Protocol, a Zug-based foundation enabling the creation of other cryptocurrencies, raised over $150 million in June.

 While attracting several of the best teams in the industry, Switzerland has also become host to many startups "with less credible backgrounds", said SmartValor Chief Executive Olga Feldmeier, who hosted an ICO Summit in Zurich this month.

 This month FINMA closed down what it said was the provider of a fake cryptocurrency and said it was investigating around a dozen other possible fraud cases.

 The move came on the heels of Chinese authorities' ordering Beijing-based cryptocurrency exchanges to stop trading and immediately notify users of their closure.

-But regulators and traditional banks are increasingly concerned about the risks of fraud in the burgeoning online cryptocurrency underworld.
+Regulators and traditional banks are increasingly concerned about the risks of fraud and money laundering in the burgeoning online cryptocurrency underworld.

-JPMorgan Chief Executive Jamie Dimon said this month that Bitcoin, the original and still the biggest cryptocurrency, "is a fraud" and will eventually "blow up".
+JPMorgan Chief Executive Jamie Dimon this month called bitcoin, the original and largest cryptocurrency with a market capitalisation near $70 billion, "a fraud" that will eventually "blow up".

 ICOs have fuelled a rapid ascent in the value of all cryptocurrencies, from about $17 billion at the start of the year to a record high of close to $180 billion at the beginning of September.

-(To see a Reuters SPECIAL REPORT: Chaos and hackers stalk investors on cryptocurrency exchanges, click on) (Reporting by Michael Shields, Joshua Franklin and Brenna Hughes Neghaiwi; Editing by Susan Fenton)
+(To see a Reuters SPECIAL REPORT: Chaos and hackers stalk investors on cryptocurrency exchanges, click on) (Additional reporting by Michael Shields; Editing by Susan Fenton)